5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 6. The new/modified PinConfig will be listed in the text field below it:</br> ![](Pics/GetConfig02.png)
 7. Save the new PinConfig in the `finalverbs.text` with a name that makes sense to you.
 I save it as "PinConfig Trial 1".
 We need it Later

 ## VI.
-Adding the `PinConfig` to the AppleALC source code
+Integrading the `PinConfig` into the AppleALC source code
 Now that we (finally) have our `PinConfig`, we have to integrate it into the AppleALC source code.
 Depending on your use case, the workflow differs.
-So pick the scenario that suits your use case.
+So pick a scenario which best suits your use case.

 ### Finding an unused Layout-ID number
 In order to find a yet unused Layout-ID for your Codec, you have to check which Layout-IDs exist already and chose a different one in the range from 11 to 99: